asmahu/Historical-site/README.md

  - **Navigation bar**

-     -Featured on all 6 pages, the full responsive navigation bar includes links to Home Page, About us page, History page, About Us page and Sign Up page.
+     - Featured on all 6 pages, the full responsive navigation bar includes links to Home Page, About us page, History page, About Us page and Sign Up page.
 	- This section will allow user to easily navigate from page to page across all devices without having to revert  back to previouspage via back button.